The Pilgrim's Progress: Foreign-language versions

 "The Pilgrim's Progress has been translated into 200 languages", including Dutch in 1681, German in 1703, and Swedish in 1727, as well as over eighty African languages.
 In 1681, the first North American edition was issued.
 In addition, there were nine translations in Southeast Asia, twenty four translations in South Asia, and another eleven in Australasia and the Pacific.
 Beginning in the 1850s, illustrated versions of The Pilgrim's Progress in Chinese were printed in Hong Kong, Shanghai and Fuzhou and widely distributed by Protestant missionaries.
 Hong Xiuquan, the leader of the Christianity-inspired Taiping Rebellion, declared that the book was his favorite reading.

 Paradeshi Mokshayathra by Rev. K. Koshy/Rev. Joseph Peet (1844), and Sanchariyude Prayanam (1846) by Rev. C. Muller/Rev. P. Chandran are allegorical translations in Malayalam and are one of the earliest prose works in the language.

 In Turkish, translations of the book appeared in Greek script in 1879, and in Armenian script in 1881.

-Henry Alfred Krishnapillai's magnum opus, Ratchanya Yaathrigam (1894; The Journey of Salvation) is a Tamil language adaptation of the work.
-It is considered one of the finest Tamil literary works of the 19th century.
-Muthi Vazhi Ammaanai (1896) is another Tamil version by Suveegaranar.
+Tamil language adaptations of the work include Rev. Samuel Paul's Motcha Prayanam (1882), Henry Alfred Krishnapillai's magnum opus, Ratchanya Yaathrigam (1894; The Journey of Salvation), and Suveegaranar's Muthi Vazhi Ammaanai (1896) The second of these works is considered one of the finest Tamil literary works of the 19th century.

 The literal textual meaning of The Pilgrim's Progress was also adapted by young converts and missionaries to make sense in different cultural contexts.
 "For example, Kele Protestants in the Congo omitted the sections that explained original sin" since "this idea was incompatible with their cultural assumptions."
 The Pilgrim's Progress was also adapted to be relevant for non-Europeans, by tailoring the story to make sense of their own experiences.
 Heaven was often a place designed to resemble what they had gone through in life.
 For example, in the American Southern Black culture, Bunyan was changed to be a black protagonist who "was redeemed not only from sin but also slavery."
 Similarly, a version was written where the injustices which took place in South Africa were reformulated.

 There are collections of old foreign language versions of The Pilgrim's Progress at both the Moot Hall Museum in Elstow, and at the John Bunyan Museum in Mill Street in Bedford.